Mattel takes baby steps to recovery with Fisher-Price

-July 17 (Reuters) - Mattel Inc’s turnaround plan is off to a crawling start.
+(Reuters) - Mattel Inc’s (MAT.O) turnaround plan is off to a crawling start.

 Higher sales of the company’s Fisher-Price branded toys, aimed at infants and preschoolers, helped it post a surprise adjusted profit in its second quarter.